Beautiful Winter Tree Trunks

 This is one of the trees that I always find an urge to touch.
 Its trunk looks spectacular in a white landscape covered with snow!

-This is a tree with a beautiful mirror-polished tree trunk.
+Prunus serrula, also known as Japanese cherry, is a tree with a beautiful mirror-polished tree trunk.
 Polyphonic specimen are particularly beautiful.
-Do not buy a tree that is too young because you'll have to wait for a long time before seeing its eye-catching trunk, since the tree is at its best after a few years.
+Do not buy a tree that is too young or you'll have to wait for a long time before seeing its eye-catching trunk, since the tree is at its best after a few years.

 It thrives in sun or half shade.
 The bark colour looks best in sunlight.
 It likes neutral to slightly calcareous fertile soil that must be well drained and rich in humus.
-It will grow to be 5–7 m high and 4–5 m wide.
+It will grow to be 5–7 meters high and 4–5 meters wide.
 Prunus serrula can also grow as a part-bush, but choose the tree if you want beautiful winter tree trunks.

 This is a tree that is well worth having during all seasons and also adds something special to winter.
 We need some green color also during winter as a reminder of spring.

 4. Acer Griseum: Paperbark Maple

 Acer griseum, also known as paperbark maple, is a slow-growing little tree with great beauty!
 Due to its size, it can fit in even a smaller garden.
 It grows with an oval open tree-top that becomes more rounded in shape over the years.